To paraphrase John Hiatt: whether your glasses are off or on, you only see the world you make.

-Alrighty then, when that day comes I’ll go to the bank, pick up a new pickup (must be white) and hop on a 2017 Honda Africa Twin to look for a house on a lake.
+Alrighty then, when that day comes I’ll go to the bank, pick up a new pickup (must be white) and hop on a new Honda Africa Twin to look for a house on a lake.
 I just hope it won’t be raining.

 I found these in a local park and they seem to be in their prime, but in a few weeks they will be gone forever-dust to dust.
 Maybe it’s the fact that I’m getting older or maybe I just notice it more, but things seem to move a lot faster now.

 Watching the flowers come and go is also watching the days speed by, and I know I’m running out of time.
 Of course this is how life works; we’re here for a while and then we’re gone.
 And whether we acknowledge it or not, suffering comes from wanting things to be different than they are.

 W. Somerset Maugham, author of The Razor’s Edge has a great perspective on impermanence: “Nothing in the world is permanent, and we’re foolish when we ask anything to last, but surely we’re still more foolish not to take delight in it while we have it.”